scriptrdotio/eurotech_starter/README.md

 ## Import the source code from Github

-From your [scriptr workspace](https://www.scriptr.io/workspace), click on the arrow next to +New Script in the bottom left corner of the screen:
+From your [scriptr.io workspace](https://www.scriptr.io/workspace), click on the arrow next to +New Script in the bottom left corner of the screen:
 - Click on **Install Modules**
 - In the Modules dialog:
   - Expand **+Add Custom Module from GitHub**